CT Scan During Pregnancy – Is It Risky?

 A CT scan or a CAT scan is the common name for an imaging technique called Computed Axial Tomography scan.
 It is a procedure that uses a computer to combine several X-ray images to generate a cross-sectional, three-dimensional image of the internal organs of the body.
 Many women worry about getting a CT scan during pregnancy and the side effects it could pose.
 If you’re an expectant mother who also has these queries, your questions will be answered in this post.
 Beyond that, your doctor would be able to explain to you the risks and benefits of a CT scan, if you ever need to have one during your pregnancy.

-Is It Safe to Perform CAT Scan during Pregnancy?
+Is It Safe to Perform CAT Scan During Pregnancy?

-The risk goes up when the pregnant woman’s uterus comes under the field of scanning or a scan is performed in a region in the abdominal or pelvic cavity.
-When radiation shields are applied, scans expose the foetus to a dose of 1 mGY to 3.5 mGy or radiation.
+The risk goes up when the pregnant woman’s uterus comes under the field of scanning, or a scan is performed in a region in the abdominal or pelvic cavity.
+When radiation shields are applied, scans expose the foetus to a dose of 1 mGY to 3.5 mGy of radiation.
 In contrast, the radiation exposure of foetuses from the background radiation (from the sun and space) is 0.5 to 1 mGy for a period of 9 months.
 The typical dosage the foetus is exposed to during a routine CAT scan of the abdomen and pelvis is about 25 mGy.
 CAT scans of the head or chest expose the foetus to almost no radiation.
 Advanced scanners with automated exposure control bring down the radiation exposure to 13 mGy.